ModdingFox/OpenFuraffinityClient/README.md

 These sections are responsible for grabbing data from the various web pages and any prep needed for the ui to use.
 Likely if reworked enough they could be useful as standalone java libs for accessing FA.<br />
 &nbsp;&nbsp;&nbsp;&nbsp;open.furaffinity.client.pages: Contains any read only type functionallity.<br />
 &nbsp;&nbsp;&nbsp;&nbsp;open.furaffinity.client.submitPages; Contains any write functionallity.<br />
-&nbsp;&nbsp;&nbsp;&nbsp;open.furaffinity.client.pages and open.furaffinity.client.submitPages depend on open.furaffinity.client.abstractClasses.abstractPage and a few classes from open.furaffinity.client.utilities.<br />
+&nbsp;&nbsp;&nbsp;&nbsp;open.furaffinity.client.pages and open.furaffinity.client.submitPages depend on open.furaffinity.client.abstractClasses.BasePage a few classes from open.furaffinity.client.utilities.<br />